danielbodnar/awesome-stars/README.md

 ## terraform

+- [coinbase/terraform-landscape](https://github.com/coinbase/terraform-landscape) - Improve Terraform's plan output to be easier to read and understand
 - [honeydipper/honeydipper](https://github.com/honeydipper/honeydipper) - Basically, your Swiss army knife for systems engineering and operations.
 An event-driven, policy-based orchestration system, with a pluggable open architecture.
 - [xebis/infrastructure-template](https://github.com/xebis/infrastructure-template) - Template to automate GitOps and IaC in a cloud.
 GitLab CI manages static and dynamic environments, which are created, updated, and destroyed by Terraform, then set up by cloud-init and Ansible.
 - [swoodford/aws](https://github.com/swoodford/aws) - A collection of bash shell scripts for automating various tasks with Amazon Web Services using the AWS CLI and jq.